Admissions

 List of 4 frequently asked questions.

-• Q: How do we qualify for financial aid?
+• Q: How do we qualify for tuition assistance?

-Through a generous financial aid budget, SBMS has for decades put into practice its commitment to admitting and enrolling the most qualified and compelling students regardless of their families’ financial resources.
-Approximately 38% of students receive aid, through awards that vary according to family needs.
-Families who are concerned that SBMS may be beyond their means are encouraged to consider financial aid and financing options that can make SBMS an affordable and realistic choice.
-For the 2019-2020 school year, over $600,000 in financial aid was awarded.
+Through a generous tuition assistance budget, SBMS has for decades put into practice its commitment to admitting and enrolling the most qualified and compelling students regardless of their families’ financial resources.
+Approximately 40% of students receive assistance, through awards that vary according to family needs.
+Families who are concerned that SBMS may be beyond their means are encouraged to consider tuition assistance and financing options that can make SBMS an affordable and realistic choice.

-When awarding financial aid, SBMS applies the results from our financial application form.
-Families wishing to be considered for financial aid must annually submit a Parents' Financial Statement (PFS).
+When awarding tuition assistance, SBMS applies the results from our application form.
+Families wishing to be considered for tuition assistance must annually submit an application through Clarity.
 Parents are also required to submit their most recent tax information.
-The goal of the Financial Aid Committee is to ensure that each family's financial contribution toward tuition is a feasible, annual contribution.
-The deadline for all financial aid applications is the same date as Application for Admission.
+The goal of the Tuition Assistance Committee is to ensure that each family's financial contribution toward tuition is a feasible, annual contribution.
+The deadline for all tuition assistance applications is the same date as Application for Admission.

-To apply for financial aid, please refer to this information on our website.
+To apply for tuition assistance, please refer to this information on our website.

-• Q: Will applying for financial aid affect my child's chances for admission?
+• Q: Will applying for tuition assistance affect my child's chances for admission?

-The Admission Committee does not know if an applicant is applying for FA.
+The Admission Committee does not know if an applicant is applying for Tuition Assistance.
 They are recommended for admission solely on the child’s qualifications.
 Financial considerations should not deter anyone from applying for admission to SBMS.
-The Financial Aid Committee allocates need-based financial aid to as many qualified families as possible.
+The Tuition Assistance Committee allocates need-based tuition assistance to as many qualified families as possible.
 However, on occasion, a family’s needs may be greater than the school's financial resources.
 In this situation, students may be placed in our wait pool.

-The Financial Aid Committee considers the financial resources of both parents and any step-parents.
-Both the custodial and non-custodial parents are required to complete financial aid applications.
+The Tuition Assistance Committee considers the financial resources of both parents and any step-parents.
+Both the custodial and non-custodial parents are required to complete tuition assistance applications.

-• Q: Will my child's financial aid award change from year to year?
+• Q: Will my child's tuition assistance award change from year to year?

 Awards are made on a year-to-year basis.
 Families must reapply annually if continued aid is sought.
 Unless there is a significant change in family circumstance, a family can expect that awards will remain relatively consistent.
 Increases in yearly tuition costs are typically shared by the family and SBMS.